Comparisons / AutoGen vs AutoGPT

 AutoGen vs AutoGPT: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-AutoGPT autogpt was one of the first autonomous agent projects, spawning 165k+ github stars.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+AutoGPT was one of the first autonomous agent projects, spawning 165k+ GitHub stars.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers